Manasa379798425/hisrdm/README.md

-The Industrial Revolution began in Britain in the late 18th century, transforming economies and societies worldwide.
+The fall of the Soviet Union in 1991 marked the end of the Cold War era.